dev-ashishsharma/react-redux-TwitterChirperApp/README.md

 The app demonstrates how a redux store could be structured in a Twitter Application.

+The App user feature is currently a hardcoded user in shared.js in actions.
+It can be any one of the 3 users defined in _DATA.js file.

 ## Install
 Clone or download this app.